 Australia is renowned for producing merino wool (thought to be the softest) and remains one of the world’s biggest wool exporters.
 Unfortunately, the Australian wool industry also deals with a condition called flystrike.
 It’s when flies lay eggs in the moist wrinkles and fold of the lamb's skin around the tail and breech.
 When the eggs hatch, the larvae feed off the flesh of the sheep and can be fatal if left untreated.
 Pretty nasty, right?
 Sadly, it gets worse.
 Farmers have a way to avoid flystrike by cutting the skin around the tail and breech to allow taught scar tissue to remain, and viola, flies don’t like to lay their eggs there.
 This “cutting” is called mulesing and on a pain level is similar to castration for the sheep.
 Mulesing has been outlawed in most places, including New Zealand, but Australia simply hasn’t got with the program, despite promising to do so by 2010.

-There are several solutions for farmers to start making the change to cruelty free wool, the most promising is breeding out the genetic traits in sheep that flies are attracted to.
+There are several solutions for farmers to start making the change to cruelty free wool, like breeding out the genetic traits in sheep that flies are attracted to.
 Merino that is non-mulesed, is considered a much more ethical choice, however we need a lot more clarity around the treatment of the animal for us to begin using this wonderful fibre in our garments.
 Until we can work directly with aligned farmers and keep the entire supply chain local, A.BCH has committed to ONLY working with recycled wool or in rare cases, surplus stock.
 We have some pretty exciting ideas and projects to develop in the space of recycled wool which is repurposed from either pre or post consumer waste, so stay tuned.

 How could it be better?